 Fall member meeting: agenda

-Featuring soon-to-be-released Handbook for Water Champions
+Featuring the just-released Handbook for Water Champions

 How do local water champions gain influence and control in watershed decision-making?
 Thank you to Rosie Simms (bio) from the POLIS Water Sustainability Project and Natasha Overduin (bio) from Centre for Indigenous Environmental Resources for sharing the new Handbook for Water Champions: Strengthening Decision-Making and Collaboration for Healthy Watersheds.
 The Handbook will help watershed groups deepen their understanding of the “how-tos” of governance with practical advice and diagnostic tools.Audio and handbook coming soon!

 Afternoon session – slides and audio available here

 CBWN/ Selkirk College – intro to summer mapping program